Evidence-Based · CGA Components · EMR Documentation · Free

 FES-I

 16-item Falls Efficacy Scale assessing fear of falling during daily activities.
-Helps identify fall risk and activity restriction in seniors.
+Predicts future falls and activity restriction.
+High concern at FES-I ≥ 28.

 FES-I Falls Fear of Falling Balance Elderly